learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## Summary

 Congrats!
-You now know how to build a linear regression model with multiple predictors in both Scikit-Learn and Statsmodels!
+You now know how to build a linear regression model with multiple predictors in statsmodel and scikit-learn.
+You also took a look at the statistical performance metrics pertaining to the overall model and its parameters!